 Our best insurance is to keep dirty fossil fuels in the ground.
-The organizations of the Insure Our Future campaign in July 2018 presented the following demands to major U.S. insurance companies:
+We, the organizations that are a part of and support the Insure Our Future campaign, present these demands to US insurance companies:

-- Immediately start divesting from coal companies and companies developing projects to extract and transport tar sands.
-Divestment should include your company’s own assets and assets managed for third parties.
+Immediately start divesting from coal companies and companies developing projects to extract and transport tar sands.
+Divestment should include your company’s own assets and assets managed for third parties (where applicable).

 Align all your business activities, including your underwriting and investments, with science- based targets that limit average global temperature increases to 1.5 degrees Celsius where they are applicable and other pathways where they are not.
 This will require a transition from all fossil fuels to clean energy projects and companies worldwide by 2050 in your underwriting and investments.

 Bring your stewardship activities (including the engagement with investee companies and exercise of voting rights), membership of trade associations and public positions as a shareholder and a corporate citizen more broadly in line with the goals of the Paris Agreement and create full transparency about these positions.

 * We define coal companies as companies that meet any one of the following criteria: